 Paid bereavement leave is not deducted from the employee's sick leave or vacation, and will be allotted based on actual hours scheduled during the bereavement period.
 Time paid under this benefit will not be calculated as hours worked toward overtime.

-7.8 Jury Duty and Court Leave for Exempt (Salaried) and e Full-Time (Hourly) Employees
+7.8 Jury Duty and Court Leave for Exempt (Salaried) and Full-Time (Hourly) Employees

 The Village will provide full pay to employees who are subpoenaed for jury duty by the United States, State of Ohio, or a political subdivision thereof.
 Employees must provide notice of jury duty within three (3) days of receiving the subpoena.